chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

       delivery init --github $GITHUB_ORGANIZATION --repo-name $REPOSITORY_NAME

-   By default, Chef Automate will use the current directory name as the new project name.
+   By default, Workflow will use the current directory name as  project name.
 If you want to name the project something else, you may specify the project name as an argument (``--project=$AUTOMATE_PROJECT_NAME``).

    After importing your code, this command generates a `.delivery/config.json` file, creates a build cookbook, and submits a change to
-   Chef Automate that initializes a pipeline for the project.
-Your browser will open to the change in Chef Automate.
+   Workflow that initializes a pipeline for the project.
+Your browser will open to the change in Workflow.
    At this point, you should be able to see a corresponding pull request in GitHub.

    .. note:: You may also specify a different pipeline than the default (``master``) by specifying the argument ``--pipeline=$PIPELINE``; however, this will not update the ``.delivery/cli.toml`` file.